 - Write down key personal information, including any major stresses or recent life changes.

 - Ask a family member or friend to go with you, if possible.
-Sometimes it can be difficult to remember all of the information provided to you during an appointment.
-Someone who accompanies you may remember something that you missed or forgot.
+Sometimes it can be hard to remember all of the information given during an appointment.
+A friend or family member may remember something that you missed or forgot.

 Preparing a list of questions can help you make the most of your appointment.
 List your questions from most important to least important in case time runs out.

-For persistent post-concussive symptoms, some basic questions to ask your doctor include:
+For persistent post-concussive symptoms, some basic questions to ask your provider include: